Atharvsinh-codez/Atharvsinh-codez/README.md

 > 🔭 I'm currently working on creating an AI website for the best chat.

-> 🌱 I'm still going to school.
+> 🌱 I'm still going to school

-> 👯 I want to cooperate with people who have the same passion for AI and want to create products that are useful to society⚡.

-> 🤔 I'm looking for help on how to optimize my code and improve AI performance.

-> 💬 Ask me about anything related to AI, I will try to answer as best I can.

-> 😄 My pronoun is he/him/guy.

-> 💁‍♂️ Here is the link to my projects ---> https://agenv.tech
+> 💁‍♂️ Here is the link to my project ---> https://agenv.tech
 <br />
 <div>